mnill/cordova-app-updater/README.md

 --------------------------------------------------------------------------------
 ## Demo:
-Just user http://mnillstone.com/ for $SERVER_URL; On first launch app will download all files from my site, and only config.json at all other launches.
+Just use http://mnillstone.com/ for $SERVER_URL; On first launch app will download all files from my site, and only config.json at all other launches.

  --------------------------------------------------------------------------------
 ## Tips